jackwthake/psu-computer-science/cs163/prog1/readme.md

   priority level to be removed.
 The function will then iterate through the list until it finds a matching priority, deallocating that node and returning **SUCCESS**, or returning **FAILURE** if the node could not be found.
+- `add_project`: This will take in an integer value representing the new projects priority, and a reference to an initialized **CS_project**.
+The function will then attempt to call the corresponding lists `add_item` function, returning it's return value.
+This will return **FAILURE** if no matching list is found.
+- `remove_project`: This will take in the name of the project to be removed.
+It will then incrementally try to remove that item from each list, only stopping if a list successfully removes the item or if none of the lists could remove it.
+Returns **SUCCESS** if the item was successfully deleted, **FAILURE** otherwise.
 - `display_priority`: This will take in an integer value, that value representing the priority level to be displayed to the user.
 The function then iterates through the list until it finds a matching priority.
 Once a match is found, we call the matching